 To apply, scroll down for the online application form.

-For more information, and to apply for one of the bursaries, fill out the form at the bottom of this page.
+For more information, and to apply for one of the scholarships, fill out the form at the bottom of this page.

-The Animikii team reviews each completed bursary application that we receive; we accept applications on a continuous basis and we consider past applicants for each new award period (for as long as each applicant is eligible).
-See the Animikii blog to read about 2016's Technology Bursary for Indigenous Youth recipient.
+The Animikii team reviews each completed scholarship application that we receive; we accept applications on a continuous basis and we consider past applicants for each new award period (for as long as each applicant is eligible).
+See the Animikii blog to read about 2016's Technology Scholarship for Indigenous Youth recipient.

 » 2015-02-03 News Release (48.5 KB) (February 3, 2015)